 Base Coat/Primer Application

 If Base Coat or Primer are applied too thickly, this can lead to decreased adhesion and lead to lifting.
-Also, too thick a layer of Base Coat can make it more difficult to remove your Shellac.
+Also, too thick a layer of Base Coat can make it more difficult to remove your Polish.

 If the polish is applied too thick, the advised curing time may not be enough to fully cure the polish thoroughly which can lead to peeling.